haihala/haihala.github.io/src/lib/posts/wag-playtest-1.md

 There were also a few small improvements to the dev tooling, such as configurable starting wealth and more/better binds.

-Big thanks to my casual friends and local fgc grinders who volunteered to test the game and despite numerous game-breaking bugs didn't complain.
+Big thanks to my casual friends and local FGC grinders who volunteered to test the game and despite numerous game-breaking bugs didn't complain.

 ## Menus